educ8s/CircuitPython-Light-Meter-OLED/README.md

 # CircuitPython Light-Meter
-This is a simple Light Meter using a photoresistor and an OLED SSD1306 display
+This is a simple Light Meter using Seeeduino Xiao board, a photoresistor and an OLED SSD1306 display.

 ![](demo.gif)